 - Aromatics: Inspired by authentic carnitas from central Mexico, we use fresh orange, onion, garlic, a bay leaf, and a cinnamon stick.
 The combination is delicious and doesn’t take over the pork’s natural flavor.

 I use my oven to make carnitas.
-However, you can also make my recipe in a slow cooker, and I have included tips in the recipe.
+The pork will slowly bake in the oven until it is fork-tender (I prefer 300°F, which takes 3 to 4 hours).
+However, you can also make carnitas in a slow cooker, and I have included tips in the recipe below.

-When our pork is fall-apart tender, we want to pull it into shreds.
-You can serve them like this or turn them into crispy carnitas (my favorite).
-To do it, add the pulled pork to a baking sheet and broil until crispy.
+Depending on where you have carnitas in Mexico, they’ll have plenty of crisped-up and browned edges.
+So, when our pork is fall-apart tender, I turn them into crispy carnitas!
+To do it, pull the pork into shreds, add it to a baking sheet, and broil until crispy.
 It only takes a couple of minutes.

 - PREP